Anti-Masonic Party: Conventions and elections

 A national Anti-Masonic organization was planned as early as 1827, when the New York leaders attempted unsuccessfully to persuade Henry Clay to renounce his Masonic membership and head the movement.

 By 1830, the Anti-Masonic movement's effort to broaden its appeal enabled it to spread to neighboring states, becoming especially strong in Pennsylvania and Vermont.
-In 1831, William A. Palmer was elected Governor of Vermont on an Anti-Masonic ticket, an office he held until 1835.
+In 1831, William A. Palmer was elected governor of Vermont on an Anti-Masonic ticket, an office he held until 1835.
 Palmer's brother-in-law Augustine Clarke was an Anti-Masonic presidential elector in 1832, served as Vermont state treasurer from 1833 to 1837 and was appointed to the Anti-Masonic National Committee in 1837.
 Other Vermont Anti-Masonic electors in 1832 included former governor Ezra Butler and former United States representative William Strong.

 The highest elected office held by a member of the Anti-Masonic Party was governor.
 Besides Palmer in Vermont, Joseph Ritner was the governor of Pennsylvania from 1835 to 1839.

 In addition to Palmer and Ritner, Silas H. Jennison, an Anti-Mason, was elected Lieutenant Governor of Vermont with Whig support in 1835.
 No candidate, including Palmer, received a majority of votes for governor as required by the Vermont Constitution.
 The contest then moved to the Vermont General Assembly, which could not choose a winner.
 The General Assembly then opted to allow Jennison to act as governor until the next election.
 He won election as governor in his own right as a Whig in 1836 and served from 1836 to 1841.

 Though the Anti-Masonic Party elected no senators and controlled no houses of a state legislature, Anti-Masons in state legislatures sometimes formed coalitions to elect senators and organize their chambers.
-Examples include: William Wilkins, elected to the Senate in 1830 by a coalition of Democrats and Anti-Masons in the Pennsylvania General Assembly; and William Sprague, elected Speaker of the Rhode Island House of Representatives in 1831 by a coalition of Democrats and Anti-Masons.
+Examples include: William Wilkins, elected to the Senate in 1830 by a coalition of pro-Adams Democrats and Anti-Masons in the Pennsylvania General Assembly; and William Sprague, elected speaker of the Rhode Island House of Representatives in 1831 by a coalition of pro-Adams Democrats and Anti-Masons.

-The Anti-Masonic Party conducted the first presidential nominating convention in the United States history for the 1832 elections, nominating William Wirt (a former Mason) for President and Amos Ellmaker for Vice President in Baltimore.
-Wirt won 7.78 percent of the popular vote and the seven electoral votes of Vermont.
+The Anti-Masonic Party conducted the first presidential nominating convention in the United States history for the 1832 elections, nominating William Wirt (a former Mason) for president and Amos Ellmaker for vice president in Baltimore.
+Wirt won 7.8 percent of the popular vote and the seven electoral votes of Vermont.
 Soon the Democrats and Whigs recognized the convention's value in managing parties and campaigns and began to hold their own.